lewagon/dotfiles/01-Ruby/05-Regular-Expressions/Reboot-02-Horse-race/README.md

 ## Step 2 - Make it loop!

 What about adding a balance to the game?
 Let's say you arrive to the horse race with 100€, win 50€ if you place a correct bet and lose 10€ if your horse does not win.
 What do you need to change to your horse race program?
 Let's make sure the user can't play if she/he does not have enough money.

+## Flashcards

+To help you master the keys objectives of this reboot day you can redo the 2 following decks of flashcards: **Flow, Conditions, Arrays** as well as the ones on **Iterators & Blocks**.